Educators set to meet in Louisville in 2018

-In addition to recognizing newly certified Christian Educators, APCE presented its annual awards based on the organization’s values of “CONNECT, EMPOWER, SUSTAIN and ENRICH.”
-The CONNECT and EMPOWER awards were added for this year’s event.
+In addition to recognizing newly certified Christian Educators, APCE presented its annual awards later in the evening, based on the organization’s values of “CONNECT, EMPOWER, SUSTAIN and ENRICH.”
+The connect and empower awards were added for the 2017 annual event.

 Ruth Cole Burcaw received the EMPOWER award in recognition of her participation in the cooperative ministries for the Moravian Church.

 Anne Wilson received the SUSTAIN Life Achievement award.
-During her career, Anne served as a church educator at Memorial Drive, St. Philip, and Northwoods Presbyterian churches in Houston.
-She is currently a member of the Board of Trustees of the Texas Presbyterian Foundation and Johnson C. Smith Theological Seminary; a member of the Synod of the Sun Permanent Judicial Commission; and the treasurer for the South Central region of Association of Presbyterian Church Educators.
+During her career, Anne served as a church educator at Memorial Drive, St. Philip, and Northwoods Presbyterian Churches in Houston.
+She is currently a member of the Board of Trustees of the Texas Presbyterian Foundation and Johnson C. Smith Theological Seminary; a member of the Synod of the Sun Permanent Judicial Commission; and the treasurer for the South Central region of Association of Presbyterian Church Educators (SCRAPCE).

-The 2018 meeting of APCE was held January 30–February 3 in Louisville.
+The 2018 meeting of APCE will be held January 30 – February 3 in Louisville, Kentucky.